openstack/tooz/doc/source/drivers.rst

   on timeout (heartbeats, locks, etc) so are less resilient than other backends.

-* `redis`_ is a basic implementation and provides little resiliency.
+* `redis`_ is a basic implementation and provides some resiliency when used with redis-sentinel.
 A lot of the features provided in tooz are based on timeout (heartbeats, locks, etc) so are less resilient than other backends.

 * `ipc` is based on Posix IPC and only implements a lock mechanism for now, and some basic group primitives (with huge limitations).
 The lock can only be